-Two, if your gut and liver aren’t functioning optimally, you are not running into the risk of your body breaking down progesterone to “dirty” progesterone metabolites, which can be harmful.
+Two, if your gut and liver aren’t functioning optimally, you are running the risk of your body breaking down progesterone into “dirty” progesterone metabolites, which can be harmful.

 For these reasons, I recommend progesterone in a topical form, not an oral form.

 Benefits of using progesterone